lucadibello/zerotrust-your-home/README.md

 ![Log management suite](./assets/images/log-management-flow.png)

-*Promtail* is configured to collect logs from the system and the running *Docker* containers and to send them to *Loki* for storage and indexing.
-All the stored logs can be accessed via the *Explore* section of the Grafana web interface (yes, all out-of-the-box!).
-This is a screenshot of the *Explore* section:
+[Grafana Promtail](https://grafana.com/docs/loki/latest/send-data/promtail/) is configured to collect logs from the system and the running *Docker* containers and to send them to *Loki* for storage and indexing.
+Stored logs can be queried via the *Explore* section of the Grafana web interface (yes, all out-of-the-box!).
+This is a sample screenshot of the result of a query:

 ![Grafana Explore](./assets/images/loki-grafana.png)